 Hyphen-Labs’ interests lie at the intersection of technology, art, science and the future of gender and race.
 How and when did these interests come about?

-Your latest project NeuroSpeculative AfroFeminism (NSAF) is a digital narrative that sits at the crossing of product design, virtual reality, and neuroscience and was inspired by the lack of multidimensional representations of black women in technology.
+Your latest project NeuroSpeculative AfroFeminism (NSAF), is a digital narrative that sits at the crossing of product design, virtual reality, and neuroscience and is inspired by the lack of multidimensional representations of black women in technology.
 Could you tell us about the intellectual process behind it?

 Which has been your most challenging project so far and why?

 Definitely NSAF.
-Our timeline was around 4 months from production to exhibition, we had zero budget until 2 weeks before exhibition…and we’re talking about the combination of technology, synaptic plasticity, equality and equity through brain optimization and decreasing prejudice and bias through VR.
+Our timeline was around 4 months from production to exhibition; we had zero budget until 2 weeks before the exhibition…and we’re talking about combining technology, synaptic plasticity, equality and equity through brain optimization and decreasing prejudice and bias through VR.

 We faced challenges fundraising and were often told that we were being too ambitious.
-Once we pulled it all off, people asked us, “who did this for you?”
-Despite these challenges, with each and every project we try to adopt a new medium always challenging and pushing our creativity.
+Once we pulled it all off, people asked us, “Who did this for you?”
+Despite these challenges, with each and every project, we try to adopt a new medium, always challenging and pushing our creativity.
 This was our first time working in virtual reality.
-We had to ask many people for help throughout this project because a lot of what we had to do was outside of our comfort zone.
+We had to ask many people for help throughout this project because much of what we had to do was outside our comfort zone.

 Hyphen-Labs also provides services like digital design, data visualization, digital fabrication, physical computing and production… How do you balance your more creative projects alongside the commissioned ones?
 And is the intellectual process behind the two similar?